 I never met a deviled egg I didn’t like, however, this is not your mama’s recipe!
 I discovered these delicious deviled eggs with bacon years ago in the book Special Occasions by John Hadamuscin.
-The addition of horseradish gives it a kick, while melted butter and bacon make it rich and indulgent.
+The horseradish and vinegar in these give them a tangy kick, while melted butter and bacon make them rich and indulgent.

 Go ahead and try it.
 Your friends & family will thank you!